 Encourage your loved one to recover well after working out or racing with one of these gifts.

 A pair of Oofos sandals or slides feel awesome on your feet after a long run or race.
 The squishy soles are so luxurious! ($50-70)

 The Original Worm portable, full-body massage roller is great for rolling out tight muscles or for extra comfort when driving or flying.
-If your sweetie has some chronically sore spots, this is a gift they will use often.
-It even comes in pink for Valentines, or choose black if you prefer ($24-32)!
+If your favorite triathlete has some chronically sore spots, this is a gift they will use often.
+Choose from black and pink options in two sizes ($24-32)!

 Hands-on massage is always a welcome gift for any triathlete.
 Or up the ante for the adventurous person in your life with a trip to a whole body cryotherapy chamber ($25-50).
-Make sure to check out possible side-effects to make sure it will work for your partner, and look for a local facility that is staffed by medically trained professionals.
+Make sure to check out possible side-effects and look for a local facility that is staffed by medically trained professionals.